HamishHamiltonSmith/Splash-AI/README.md

 # About

-Splash is a C++ framework designed to allow anyone too create capable AI models with little set-up.
+Splash is a C++ framework designed to allow anyone to create capable AI models with little set-up.
 Utilities which allow users to save networks easily and load datasets automatically help create a streamlined development workflow.